GurayGurkan/Gel_Imager/README.md

 * **Please cite this repo as:**

-(Under Review: submitted to IEEE Journal of Biomedical and Health Informatics)
+(Under Review: submitted to Scientific Reports for review)